anandhan07/Release/Flashing-instructions.md

 ## Dirty flash (Updating to a newer build)
 - Do not wipe anything.
 - Flash new ROM zip.
-- **Flash the same GApps Package you flashed before.**
+- **Flash the same GApps Package again you flashed before (for vanilla users).**
-- Flash Magisk if you are rooted before.
+- Flash Magisk again if you are rooted before.
 - **Wipe Cache and Dalvik/ART cache.**
 - Reboot to system.